-Salvage is the proceeds received by an insurer from the sale of property on which the insurer has paid a total loss to the insured.
-For example, when an insurer pays the insured the full value of a wrecked automobile, the insurer takes title to the automobile.
-The insurer then sells the damaged automobile and uses the proceeds to reduce its ultimate loss on the claim.
+Salvage refers to the proceeds an insurer receives from the sale of property on which the insurer has paid a total loss to the insured.
+For example, when an insurer pays the insured the full value of a wrecked automobile, it takes ownership and then sells the damaged automobile, using the proceeds to reduce its ultimate loss on the claim.

-Subrogation is the statutory or legal right of an insurer to recover from a third party who is wholly or partially responsible for a loss paid by the insurer under the terms of a policy.
-For example, when an insurer pays its not-at-fault insured for an auto collision loss, the insurer may subrogate against the third party responsible for the accident and collect the amount paid, or portion thereof.
+Subrogation is the legal right of an insurer to recover from a third party responsible for a loss it has paid.
+For example, in an auto accident where the insurer pays a not-at-fault insured, it may subrogate against the at-fault part to recoup the amount paid or a portion thereof.
 Subrogation recoverables are treated as a reduction of ultimate losses paid.

-Because of the difficulty in determining an estimate of anticipated salvage and subrogation on unpaid losses, it is generally recognized in the Annual Financial Statement only after it has been reduced to cash or its equivalent.
-However, if loss and LAE reserves reported in the Annual Financial Statement are net of anticipated salvage and subrogation, the amount of such anticipated salvage and subrogation must be disclosed in Schedule P.
+Because of the difficulty in determining an estimate of anticipated salvage and subrogation on unpaid losses, they are generally recognized in the Annual Financial Statement only after they have been reduced to cash or its equivalent.
+However, if loss and LAE reserves reported in the Annual Financial Statement are net of anticipated salvage and subrogation, the estimated amount must be disclosed in Schedule P.

+Analysts should review the Annual Financial Statement, Schedule P – Part 1 to determine which lines of business have anticipated salvage and subrogation recoverables.

+Procedures/Data

+Determine the anticipated salvage and subrogation to surplus ratio

+Additional Review Considerations

-Analysts may also consider reviewing the Annual Financial Statement, Schedule P – Part 1 to determine which lines of business have anticipated salvage and subrogation recoverables.
-For the more significant lines of business, analysts might compare the ratio of anticipated salvage and subrogation to unpaid losses and LAE (gross of anticipated salvage and subrogation) to the ratio of salvage and subrogation received to claims paid (gross of salvage and subrogation received) to help determine the reasonableness of the anticipated salvage and subrogation.
+Review the Annual Financial Statement, Schedule P – Part 1 to determine which lines of business have unpaid losses and LAE that have been reduced due to consideration of anticipated salvage and subrogation.

+For the more significant lines of business, review Annual Financial Statement, Schedule P – Part 1 and compare the ratio of anticipated salvage and subrogation to unpaid losses and LAE (gross of anticipated salvage and subrogation) to the ratio of salvage and subrogation received to claims paid (gross of salvage and subrogation received) to determine the reasonableness of anticipated salvage and subrogation.

-Additional Analysis and Follow-Up Procedures
+Additional Analysis Procedures Applicable to Reserving Risk

+Examination Findings

-Examination Findings directs analysts to review the recent examination report, summary review memorandum and communication with the examination staff to identify if any reserving risk issues were discovered during the examination.
+Review the recent examination report, summary review memorandum and communication with the examination staff to identify if any reserving risk issues were discovered during the examination.

-Inquire of the Insurer directs analysts to consider requesting additional information from the insurer if reserving risk concerns exist in a specific area.
+Inquire of the Insurer

+Consider requesting additional information from the insurer if reserving risk concerns exist in a specific area.
 The list provided are examples of types of information or explanations to be obtained that may assist in the analysis of reserving risk for specific topics where concerns have been identified.

+Request a copy of the qualified actuary’s actuarial report and review the actuary’s comments regarding the analysis performed and conclusions reached.

+If additional questions or concerns are noted after reviewing the report, contact the appointed actuary to discuss the nature and scope of the reserve valuation procedures performed.

+Request a copy of the insurer’s business plan, and review the insurer’s plans to assess and mitigate reserve risks.

+Request information regarding any significant changes in reserve methodologies and assumptions, underwriting practices, case reserving, or claims handling practices with the potential to affect reserve setting.

+Request information on who ultimately determines the insurer’s carried reserves and the Board of Director’s role in overseeing the reserving process.

+If filed on an insurance entity basis or if your state is the lead state, review the insurer’s Corporate Governance Annual Disclosure (CGAD) filing to understand and assess the board of directors’ role in overseeing the reserving process.
+If your state is not the lead state, rely on the information provided in the Group Profile Summary (GPS) or provided by the lead state, where the CGAD is filed on a group basis.